Key takeaways

 How to prevent nutrient deficiencies

-“The simplest way to prevent nutrient deficiencies is to eat a wholesome, nutrient-dense diet based on an abundance of produce (seven-plus servings per day) and ample protein, plus supplementing your diet every day with a high quality multivitamin, vitamin D, and omega-3 fish oil,” says Kriegler.
-If you’re concerned about a nutrient deficiency, there are a few steps you can take:
+“The simplest way to prevent nutrient deficiencies is to eat a wholesome, nutrient-dense diet based on an abundance of produce (seven-plus servings per day) and ample protein, plus supplementing your diet every day with a high-quality multivitamin, vitamin D, and omega-3 fish oil,” Kriegler says.
+If you’re concerned about a nutrient deficiency, there are a few steps you can take.

 Get tested

-Your healthcare provider can order a blood test to evaluate your essential nutrient levels if you’re exhibiting symptoms of a deficiency.
-An individual blood test can be conducted to assess a specific nutrient deficiency.
-However, a comprehensive nutrition panel is the most effective way to measure your overall health according to levels of vitamins, nutrients, and enzymes.
+If you’re exhibiting symptoms of a deficiency, your healthcare provider can order blood tests to evaluate your essential nutrient levels.
+An individual blood test can be conducted to assess a specific nutrient deficiency or malnutrition.
 Overnight fasting may be recommended to enhance the accuracy of results.

 Evaluate your diet